Skip to main content

 If you want a deeper look at how platforms are sized, our custom software developmentteam offers discovery workshops that produce a detailed scope, timeline, and cost model.

-Typical Cost Ranges by Project Type
+What Are Typical Cost Ranges by Project Type?

 Cost ranges are best understood by grouping projects based on complexity rather than by industry.
 The table below reflects common ranges we see for 2026, assuming a modern Next.js + API + database stack with standard security and QA practices.